jeremyButtler/bioTools/README.md

 2. add in hirschberg/myers miller (personal project)
    - currently not giving optimal alignments, needs further debuging
-3. add in my memWater matrix scan from alnSeq (personal project)
+3. add using\_this\_code guides (using in C code) for programs and libraries
-4. add using\_this\_code guides (using in C code) for programs and libraries
+   - genBio is behind again
-   - genAln has nothing
+   - genAln has little
    - genClust has nothing
    - seqById has nothing
    - k2TaxaId has nothing
-5. add SIMD support to mapRead
+4. add SIMD support to mapRead and improve speed for larger alignments (very slow for non-reads)
-   - likely will happen once get freezeTB to more polished state
+   - no idea when will do
-6. unGz
+5. unGz
    - has issue printing last Illumina reads in windows for stdout (not sure about stdout)